MC1226220 - App names hidden in app bar for a cleaner, more focused experience

 When this will happen

-General Availability (Worldwide): We will begin rolling out in mid-March 2026 (previously late February) and expect to complete by early April 2026 (previously early March).
+General Availability (Worldwide): We will begin rolling out in late April 2026 (previously mid-March) and expect to complete late April 2026 (previously early April).

 How this affects your organization